fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-### Step 2

-[Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts ASP.NET wrapper which contains:
-* `FusionCharts.cs` file if you download the ASP.NET C# wrapper - You'll find the file in `asp-net-wrapper/Src` folder.
-* `FusionCharts.vb` file if you download the ASP.NET VB wrapper - You'll find the file in `vb-net-wrapper-master/App_Code` folder.

 To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.